 Judge releases man in 1990 slayings of 2 Michigan hunters

-DETROIT (AP) — A judge threw out murder convictions Friday and ordered the release of a man who has long claimed innocence in the slayings of two Michigan deer hunters in 1990.
+“A state of shock,” Jeff Titus, 71, told The Associated Press, moments after walking out of a prison in Coldwater.
+“Not having handcuffs on or prison blues.
+I can’t wait to get out and walk in the woods.”

-Jeff Titus, 71, has served nearly 21 years of a life prison sentence.
-The state this week asked that he be freed, saying an Ohio serial killer instead could have been responsible for the deaths in southwestern Michigan.
+Titus emerged a few hours after a judge threw out his murder convictions under an agreement between the attorney general’s office and the Innocence Clinic at University of Michigan law school.

-Titus’ rights were violated at trial in 2002 when his lawyer never was informed that sheriff’s investigators in Kalamazoo County had gathered evidence years earlier against Thomas Dillon, the attorney general’s office said.
+Titus’ rights were violated at trial in 2002 when his lawyer never was informed that sheriff’s investigators in Kalamazoo County had gathered evidence years earlier against Thomas Dillon, the state’s conviction integrity unit said.

-U.S. District Judge Paul Borman signed off on a joint request to release Titus from a prison in Coldwater.
-A second trial is very unlikely.
+Local prosecutors at the time apparently didn’t know about Dillon, either.
+Attorney General Dana Nessel acknowledged it was “powerful evidence” that might have prevented Titus from being charged.

-“We believe the case is over,” David Moran of the Innocence Clinic at University of Michigan law school said while on his way to Coldwater.
+Titus still could face a second trial, though David Moran of the Innocence Clinic suggested that was very unlikely.

 There was no physical evidence against Titus; prosecutors portrayed him as a hothead who didn’t like trespassers.

-In 2018, the Innocence Clinic went to federal court, arguing that Titus’ constitutional rights were violated because his trial lawyer was never told that an investigator believed there could have been two shooters, a theory that could have undermined the case.
+In 2018, the Innocence Clinic went to federal court, arguing that Titus’ constitutional rights were violated because his trial lawyer was never told about another police theory of how the victims were killed.

-Then in 2020, while that appeal was pending, Moran made an even more stunning discovery in dusty boxes at the sheriff’s office: a 30-page file from the original investigation that had referred to an alternate suspect, Dillon, a Magnolia, Ohio, man who was never charged.
+Later, while that appeal was pending, Moran made a stunning discovery in dusty boxes at the sheriff’s office: a 30-page file from the original investigation that had referred to an alternate suspect.
+It was Dillon, a Magnolia, Ohio, man who was never charged.

 Separately, Dillon was making headlines in Ohio with his arrest in 1993.
 He pleaded guilty to killing five people in that state who had been hunting, fishing or jogging, from 1989 to 1992.
 He died in 2011.